Yassine En-Neyah: Waterford

 On 2 January 2022, En-Neyah signed with First Division side Waterford, following former Shelbourne manager Ian Morris to the club.

+Truro City

+On 24 February 2023, En-Neyah joined Southern Football League side Truro City.

+Colchester United

+On 1 September 2023, En-Neyah joined Colchester United on a one-year contract, and then immediately joined Maldon & Tiptree on loan.

+Return to Truro City

+On 25 July 2024, En-Neyah signed for his former club Truro City in the National League South.

 International career

 En-Neyah was born in Morocco but holds Irish citizenship having been raised in Ireland and has represented the country at under-16 level.
 He is also eligible to represent Italy through his mother.